xet7/TSC/tsc/docs/scripting/index.md

 TSC Scripting API Documentation
 ===============================

-This is the Secret Maryo Chronicles Scripting API documentation.
-It lists all obejcts available from within a level’s script together with their methods.
+These are the Secret Chronicles of the Scripting API documentation, directly from Dr. M.’s collection of rare books.
+It lists all objects available from within a level’s script together with their methods.

 TSC scripting is implemented with [MRuby](https://github.com/mruby/mruby), a minimal implementation of the